pandodao/docs.pando.im/docs/manual/mint.md

 2. sETH-BTC.
 Min collateral rate: 150%.
 3. LTC.
 Min collateral rate: 200%.
 3. MOB.
 Min collateral rate: 200%.

+The information above is subject to change.
+Please refer to the latest information on the Pando Leaf website: https://leaf.pando.im

 ## Vaults